openlab-at-city-tech/openlab/wp-content/plugins/buddypress-group-email-subscription/readme.txt

 7. Admin Settings

 == Changelog ==

+= 3.7.1 =
+* Fix incorrect activity comment permalinks in digest emails.
+* Use login redirect links in digest emails, for improved navigation when not logged in.
+* Improve compatibility with non-standard Multisite configurations.
+* Improve compatibility with PHP 7.1+.
+* Improve compatibility with BP 2.5+ function signatures.
+* Improve HTML character encoding in digests.

 = 3.7.0 =
 * Add support for BuddyPress HTML emails, available since BuddyPress 2.5.
 (View the accompanying wiki article for more info - https://github.com/boonebgorges/buddypress-group-email-subscription/wiki/Email-Tokens)